 In order to enter the Index Management page please follow the next path: Marketing > Advanced Search by Aheadworks > Index Management.
 The Index Management grid displayed on the page contains several columns: ID, Type, Store View, Status, Updated, and Action.
 This way, you can see all the indexes in one place, know their type, eligible store views, index statuses, dates and time of their updates.
 You can also edit, delete or invalidate the indexes using the Select box in the Action column.
 Also, you are able to delete or invalidate indexes massively using the provided mass-action functionality.

 Using the Add Index button you can create any number of new indexes you need.

 Create New Index

-By default, using the Add Index drop-down you can create two types of indexes: Products and CMS pages.
-But, if you have installed our latest Blog and FAQ extensions, the drop-down will contain four options, including Blog And FAQ.
+By default, using the Add Index box you can create two types of indexes: Products and CMS pages.
+But, if you have installed our latest Blog and FAQ extensions, the box will contain four options, including Blog And FAQ.

 Each New Index or Edit Index page has two sections: General and Searchable Attributes.
 Using the options of the first section you can enable/disable the extension and assign it to a particular Magento store or store view.
 The second section allows you to add any number of index attributes, edit, and delete the existing ones.

 The Searchable Attributes has two manageable columns: Attribute Code and Weight.
 The first one defines the attribute while the second defines the importance of the attribute to be used in search results.
 The attributes with higher weights are more important.